-COMPREHENSIVE PLAN IMPLEM ENTATION MATRIX 101/ BY WHOM HOW HOW TO PRIMARY PARTNER - WHEN WHAT - ROADS & OTHER COMMUNITY INFRASTRUCTURE - C hapter 6 6-1.
-Community facilities in a rural landscape: Consider appropriate and adequate community services and facilities within the practical and fiscal limits of the Township as a rural community, its rural character, an the natural constraints of the land.
+COMPREHENSIVE PLAN IMPLEMENTATION MATRIX HOW HOW TO BY WHOM WHEN now now to PRIMARY PARTNER VVIICIN WHAT - ROADS & OTHER COMMUNITY INFRASTRUCTURE - C hapter 6 6-1.
+Community facilities in a rural landscape: Consider appropriate and adequate community services and facilities within the practical and fiscal limits of the Township as a rural community, its rural character, at the natural constraints of the land.
 6-1.1.
 Review the Township Act 537 Sewage Facilities Plan to ensure it continues to meet the Township rural vision, as well as takes into account new technologies including greening.
 Sewage Facilities Plan PC ENG 0 6-1.2.
 Reviewany water service areas in the Township to ensure they continue to meet the Township rural vision, groundwater and surface water quality and quantity, as well as takes into account new technologies including greening.
-Water Service Area Map PC ENG 0 6-1.3.
+Official Map PC PRO 0 6-1.3.
 When updates are needed to Township facilities, consider methods as to how energy efficiency and alternative energy can be included.
-Township facilities updates MGR 0 6-1.4.
-In understanding the Township as a rural community would not self-fund to provide services and facilities, continue to work within the larger region including with neighboring communities and organizations to provide quality facilities and services that the Township utilizes.
-Coordination/ Regional services and facilities MGR 0 6-2.
-Green Sustainable infrastructure & energy - Consider and promote use of green infrastructure types including renewable energy, stormwater management/erosion control & soil mgt, roads, sewer, groundwater & surface water, recreation, and development design.
-6-2.1.
+Township facilities updates PRO PC 0 6-1.4.
+In understanding the Township as a rural community would not self-fund to provide services and facilities, continue to work within the larger region including with neighboring communities and organizations to provide quality facilities Coordination/ Regional services and facilities PRO PC 0 and services that the Township utilizes.
+6-2.
+Green Sustainable infrastructure &amp; energy - Consider and including renewable energy, stormwater management/engroundwater & surface water, recreation, and developme rosion control & soil pes 6-2.1.
 Continually reassess how to support and encourage use of alternative energy sources including evolving technology and innovations.
-Ordinances PC 0

-6-2.2.
-Encourage the use of greening roads, stormwater infrastructure, development design, adaptive reuse of historic buildings, and other infrastructure types.
-Education outreach TBD ENG/PC/ HC 0 6-2.3.
+Signage PRO MGR 0 6-2.2.
+Explore the use of greening roads, stormwater infrastructure, development design, adaptive reuse of historic buildings, and other infrastructure types.
+PRO 0 6-2.3.
 Provide outreach about types of green infrastructure.
-Outreach MGR ENG/PC/ HC 0 6-2.4.
+Outreach MGR PRO 0 6-2.4.
 Aim for Franklin to become known as a green energy destination in the County.
-Coordination/green destination TBD MGR E 6-3.
-Vehicular circulation - Plan for a safe and efficient transportation network for the movement of people and goods and that reflects the rural community character including access by agricultural equipment.
-Participate in regional transportation planning and projects that relate to the transportation network in Franklin Township.
-(See Actions 3-1.2 and 3-4.2) 6-3.1.
-Determine ways to calm traffic on PA 896 and Appleton Road.
-Coordination/truck traffic MGR MGR/ PADOT A/O 6-3.2.
+Coordination/green destination PRO MGR 0 6-3.
+Vehicular circulation - Plan for a safe and efficient transp and goods and that reflects the rural community characte Participate in regional transportation planning and project Franklin Township.
+(See Actions 3-1.2 and 3-4.2) r including access by agricultu ral equipm ent.
+6-3.1.
+Determine ways to make PA 896 and Appleton Road less desirable as a truck route.
+Coordination/truck traffic PRO/PC MGR/ PADOT А 6-3.2.
 Coordinate roadway improvements with integrated strategies that enable farm equipment to travel within the Township, especially along main road corridors.
-Roadway improvements MGR PC A 6-3.3.
+Roadway improvements MGR PC А 6-3.3.
 Coordinate with PennDOT and Chester County regarding maintenance of state and county owned roadways and bridges to ensure that maintenance and repair are addressed in a manner consistent with Franklin's rural character.
-Coordination/rural roadway character MGR PADOT/ CC 0 6-3.4.
+Coordination/rural roadway character MGR PADOT 0 6-3.4.
 Provide identified transportation projects to Chester County Planning Commission for inclusion on the Transportation Improvement Inventory (TII).
-CC TII MGR ENG/PC 0 6-3.5.
+CCTII MGR ENG/PC 0 6-3.5.
 Continue to discourage speeding and neighborhood cut- through traffic, e.g., work with State Police, speed limit signs, stop signs, flashing lights, etc. Coordination/ Speeding and cut through traffic MGR 0 6-4.
-On-road bicycling - Consider how to improve bicycle connectivity infrastructure and to foster Kemblesville as a recreation destination.
-6-4.1.
+On-road bicycling - Consider how to improve bicycle connas a recreation destination. ectivity infrastructu re and to f foster Kem blesville 6-4.1.
 Identify road improvements that facilitate current on-road bicycling coupled with implementing other Chapter goals, including roadside stormwater management.
-Study PC MGR 0 6-4.2.
-Consider howto address funding to implement on-road cycling circulation.
+Study PC 0 6-4.2.
+Consider how to address funding to implement on-road cycling circulation.
 Funding MGR PC E